 Under the rules of the Olympic Charter, the IOC Executive Board are able to add new disciplines to existing sports without needing the approval of the full membership.
 Although many sports were looking at adding extra events to their program, in mid 2013 the Executive Board decided not to include any more events on the program for 2016.
 Sports which had applied to add new disciplines for Rio 2016 included basketball (3x3 event), cycling (a points race, BMX freestyle and mountain bike eliminator events), triathlon (mixed relay); and judo (team event).

-For the 2020 Tokyo Olympics, baseball and softball, karate, sport climbing, skateboarding and surfing have been added.
+For the 2020 Tokyo Olympics, baseball and softball, karate, sport climbing, skateboarding and surfing were added.
 Some sports will be looking to add new sports events under an existing sport.
-The International Basketball Federation plan to apply for 3x3 basketball to be added to the program, and possibly other sports too.
+The International Basketball Federation included 3x3 basketball with the basketball program.

 2020 Sports and Beyond